LingLing1301/Minecraft-Server-Next-Generation/README.md

 9. Don't Drop(None)

 **Directions**
-- This a map, game is realized through the built-in datapack, it cannot be used directly, the server manager needs to use this map saves to create a server for others to play
+- This a map, game is realized through the built-in datapack, cant be used directly, server owner needs to use this map to create server for others to play
-- Note for developers: The "#" comment is to explain the meaning of the uplink command, not the downlink command
-- The Servers/op directory contains functions available to administrators
+- For Developer: Admin directory contains functions available to admins
-- The /reload command reloads datapacks(To avoid errors, make sure all players are in the lobby before executing commands while the game is in progress)
+- The /reload command reloads datapacks(make sure all players are in lobby before executing commands or quit game, otherwise u need restart)
-- This project will never support 1.19.3 and previous versions, such as: 1.19.2\1.18.2\1.16.5\1.12.2\1.8.9, etc.
+- This project will never support 1.20.3 and previous versions, such as: 1.19.2\1.18.2\1.16.5\1.12.2\1.8.9, etc.

 **Development Matters**